Royal Standard of Thailand: Description

 The Royal Standard consists of a bright yellow square with a red Royal Garuda at the center.
-The mythical Hindu and Buddhist beast, the Garuda, is the national emblem and the official symbol or 'arms' of the King.
+The Hindu and Buddhist god, the Garuda, is the national emblem and the official symbol or 'arms' of the King.
 The Garuda has been the symbol of the monarchy since Ayutthaya.
-Readopted in 1910, Vajiravudh decided to replace all of the Royal Standards to feature the Garuda.
+Readopted in 1910, Rama VI decided to replace all of the Royal Standards to feature the Garuda.

 Uses

 The standards are usually hoisted at the King's palace of residence, sea or land vehicles and as an emblem on the side of the royal aircraft.
 The standard is also used on ceremonial occasions and official business by the King.
 The use of these standards are reserved exclusively to the monarchy and are not commonly seen.
 Unlike the King's personal flag which are commonly seen all over Thailand, usually flying alongside the National flag.

 Other members of the royal family

-The Law also adopted flags for other members of the Royal Family as well as the Regent of Thailand.
+The Law also adopted flags for other members of the royal family as well as the regent of Thailand.